AERIAL FIREFIGHTING INNOVATION

 And like this one, other ideas that are shown below are also directly transferable to aerial firefighting:

-2-Improvement of structural efficiency: use of Composite Materials, lighter, more resistant, allowing higher payload
+2-Improvement of structural efficiency: use of Composite Materials, lighter, more resistant, allowing the higher payload

 While we continue with the longtime tubular metal construction, interacting with water, salty environments, and suffering the consequences of corrosion, the posh aviation industry has successfully developed a state of the art design, entirely made of composite materials.